 Sky Lakes Medical Center is located in beautiful Klamath Falls, Oregon, on the eastern slope of the Cascade Mountains in sunny southern Oregon.
 It is the largest private employer in the area with roughly 1,500 employees.
-We're community owned, internationally accredited, award winning and licensed for 176 beds.
+We're community owned, internationally accredited, and licensed for 176 beds.
 Some 125 physicians are on our medical staff, many of them specialists practicing at Sky Lakes-owned clinics.

 Culture of Health